shellster/DCSYNCMonitor/README.md

 ```

 Once you have installed the service, you will need to start it manually from the
-Services.msc menu or by using the net or sc commands.
+Services.msc menu or by using appropriate net or sc commands.
 It will auto-start on future
 reboots.

 Should you need to uninstall the service, run the following command: